 Itinerary: Blue Trail, Riomaggiore, Manarola, Corniglia, Vernazza, Monterosso

-There are many hiking trails along the coast that allow you to visit these villages and move from one to the other by walk.
-This is the best way to enjoy the landscape.
-The Blue Trail (Sentiero Azzurro, also indicated as Sentiero no. 2) is a hiking trail that links all the villages, from the first one Riomaggiore, to the last one Monterosso, and it is also the most famous and amazing path of the area.
+This is a walking tour since it is the best way to visit Cinque Terre and enjoy the beautiful landscape.
+There are many hiking trails along the coast that allow you to visit these villages and move from one to the other by walking.
+The Blue Trail "Sentiero Azzurro" also indicated as Sentiero no. 2 is a hiking trail that links all the villages, from the first one Riomaggiore to the last one Monterosso, and it is also the most famous and amazing path of the area.

 From Manarola to Corniglia, the trail is 2 kilometers long and it is still quite flat and easy to walk.
-But Corniglia is not on the sea level: be prepared to climb 382 steps to get there!
+But Corniglia is not on sea level: be prepared to climb 382 steps to get there!
 You will then walk 4 kilometers to reach Vernazza.
 This part is steeper and you will need good shoes to walk.

-Needless to say: Cinque Terre area has its own typical food products that you absolutely have to taste, especially after such a long walk.
+Needless to say: the Cinque Terre area has its own typical food products that you should absolutely taste, especially after such a long walk.
 "Pesto" sauce was born here in Liguria, so make sure you do not miss it, especially with the typical fresh pasta of the area.
 Also, try "Farinata", a sort of savory cake made of chickpea flour, and do not forget the typical anchovies and the local olive oil.
 When it comes to dessert, give "Cinque Terre Sciacchetrà" a try: a delicious sweet wine to end your holiday in Cinque Terre in a perfect way!